 The Delta I-Fund will offer several cohorts through the end of 2018.
 Each cohort will include approximately 15 teams.
 Teams must have at least two team members (single-founder companies are ineligible).
 An experienced mentor from the business community will be assigned to each team.
-The fall 2017 Arkansas cohort will start 9/9.
-The next cohort, which will include other DRA states, will begin in February of 2018
+The fall 2017 Arkansas cohort started 9/9/17.
+The next cohort, which will include other DRA states, will begin 2/3/18.

 The types of ideas and startups targeted by the Delta I-Fund are those based on innovative business models including:

 • Patented university research, including medical, biomedical, science, and engineering applications.